Venture funding to support clinical development of the company’s lead compounds

 John’s affiliation with the UW School of Pharmacy continues as an alumnus.
 “John is the definition of a good citizen to all of us here at UWSOP,” reflected Rodney.
 “He continues to teach and help promote the school’s research mission.
 We appreciate his ongoing collaboration and are inspired by his innovative thinking and commitment to make a difference in the lives of millions of people.”

-The UW School of Pharmacy is comprised of three departments: Medicinal Chemistry, Pharmaceutics, and Pharmacy, offering Ph.D., M.S., and PharmD degrees, post docs and certificate programs.
+About UW School of Pharmacy: UWSOP is comprised of three departments: Medicinal Chemistry, Pharmaceutics, and Pharmacy, offering Ph.D., M.S., and PharmD degrees, post docs and certificate programs.
 The UW School of Pharmacy is a global leader in pharmacy education, research and service, committed to providing a transformative learning experience in a collaborative and diverse environment focused on improving the health and well-being of the communities we serve.
 Our mission is three-fold: inspiring education: developing exceptional, innovative and diverse pharmacy leaders and scientists; discovering solutions: advancing the science, development, implementation, and outcomes of safe and appropriate treatments; and serving people and communities: promoting the health and well-being of the public, locally and globally.

 About POD technology